tyy-dev/ConsoleLibrary/AutoGeneratedDocs.md

 The ANSI escape sequence to request the current cursor position.

 ---
-<a name='M:consoletestproject.ConsoleHelper.Ansi.Cursor.ScrollUp'></a>
+<a name='M:consoletestproject.ConsoleHelper.Ansi.Cursor.ResetCursorStyle'></a>
-### consoletestproject.ConsoleHelper.Ansi.Cursor.ScrollUp `Method` `public static string`
+### consoletestproject.ConsoleHelper.Ansi.Cursor.ResetCursorStyle `Method` `public static string`
 #### Summary
-Scrolls the screen up by one line using ANSI escape sequences.
+Resets the cursor style to the default blinking block.
 #### Returns
-The ANSI escape sequence to scroll the screen up.

----
-<a name='M:consoletestproject.ConsoleHelper.Ansi.Cursor.SaveCursorPosition'></a>
-### consoletestproject.ConsoleHelper.Ansi.Cursor.SaveCursorPosition `Method` `public static string`
-#### Summary
-Saves the current cursor position and attributes using ANSI escape sequences.
-#### Returns
-The ANSI escape sequence to save the current cursor position.
+The ANSI escape sequence to reset the cursor style.

 ---
 <a name='M:consoletestproject.ConsoleHelper.Ansi.Cursor.RestoreCursorPosition'></a>